doublemoulinet/Morrowind-Modular-Mod-Guide/BALANCE.md

 1. [Wings of Will](https://www.nexusmods.com/morrowind/mods/46626?)

 ## Levelling and Skills
 Morrowind's levelling system shows its age.
-Because of how it handles skill-ups and attribute modifiers, Morrowind encourages micormanagement and powergaming, which is uNiMmERsiVE and BAD.
+Because of how it handles skill-ups and attribute modifiers, Morrowind encourages micromanagement and powergaming, which is uNiMmERsiVE and BAD.
 There are several recent lua-based levelling overhauls that make skill increases/levelling much less intrusive.

 Choose and **install only ONE** of the following levelling mod sections.
 If this is your first time with Morrowind, I recommend playing with **Improved Vanilla Levelling** first (it most closely resembles the original game's system), and trying **Class-Conscious Character Progression (CCCP)** on a subsequent playthrough: